Atlas-OS/docs/docs/getting-started/installation.md

 1. Copy the `AtlasFiles` from your separate drive or volume to your desktop.

 1. If you have chosen **Manual Driver Installation**, run `Disable Drivers Installation in Windows Update.reg` and restart
+    - Manual Driver installation requires you to set up your drivers MANUALLY.
+You will need to consult our post-installation guide after Atlas has been installed.

 1. Connect to the internet
     - If you're unable to connect to the internet, [install the network adapter driver](https://www.techspot.com/community/topics/how-to-install-a-driver-when-theres-no-installation-exe-file-to-run.171861/) that you previously downloaded and stored in the AtlasFiles folder.